deepakricky/learning/README.md

 The range() function in python is used to generate a sequence of number.
 We can also specify the start, stop and step-size as follows: range(start, stop, step_size) # step_size is usually not used with range()

+FOR LOOP WITH ELSE:
+An optional else can be used with a for loop if the code is to be executed when the loops exhausts.